stfc/PSyclone/doc/developers.rst

 Module: dynamo0p3
 =================

-Specialises various classes `psyclone.psyGen` module in order to support the Dynamo 0.3 API.
+Specialises various classes from the `psyclone.psyGen` module in order to support the Dynamo 0.3 API.

+When constructing the PSy-layer routine for each Invoke, there are various groups of related quantities for which variables must be declared and initialised.
+Each of these groupings is managed by a distinct sub-class of the `DynCollection` class:

+.. autoclass:: psyclone.dynamo0p3.DynCollection
+   :members:
+   :private-members:
+   :noindex:

+For instance, the `psyclone.dynamo0p3.DynDofmaps` class is responsible for managing all dofmap-related quantities.

-Constructing the list of arguments for a kernel (or kernel stub) is a complex task.
+Although instances of `DynCollection` handle all declarations and initialisation, there remains the problem of constructing the list of arguments for a kernel (or kernel stub).
 The `psyclone.dynamo0p3.ArgOrdering` base class provides support for this:

 .. autoclass:: psyclone.dynamo0p3.ArgOrdering
     :members: